ziishaned/yell/readme.md

 #Yell
-A php package that yells when you try to access a property that doesn't exist in a class.
+A php package that makes your objects strict and yells when you try to access or set some undefined property.

 ##Requirement
 PHP >= 5.3.0.